PowerMyLearning and Cy Pres Funding

 PowerMyLearning provides low-income families with the computers, software, and technology training that they need to help their children succeed academically and to become good digital citizens.
 We address community inequality by partnering with high-poverty schools to provide critical professional development and family engagement services that strengthen the learning relationships among students, teachers, and families.
 We also serve hundreds of thousands of individuals in all 50 states through our K-12 learning platform, PowerMyLearning Connect, in use in more than 40% of public schools nationwide.
 Click here to read more about our impact.

 We have proven to be sound stewards of Cy Pres funding.
-Since our founding in 1997, we have received Cy Pres funding totaling more than $4.8 million dollars from the following five cases:
+Since our founding in 1997, we have received Cy Pres funding totaling more than $4.8 million dollars from the following six cases:

 - Warnow v.
 Register.com (2005)